cedana/cedana/docs/guides/gpu/cr.md

 # Checkpoint/restore with GPUs

+Checkpoint/restore with GPUs is currently only supported for NVIDIA GPUs.

 ## Prerequisites

 1. Create an account with Cedana, to get access to the GPU plugin.
 See [authentication](../../get-started/authentication.md).